pyriemann.clustering.PotatoField¶

 - transform(X)¶

-Return the normalized log-distances to the centroids, ie geometric z-scores of distances.
+Return the standardized log-distances to the centroids, ie geometric z-scores of distances.

 - Parameters: